I'm in Love with a German Film Star

-"I'm in Love with a German Film Star" is a post-punk song by the British band the Passions.
+"I'm in Love with a German Film Star" is a post-punk song by British band the Passions.
 It was released as a single by Polydor Records on 23 January 1981, and reached No. 25 on the UK Singles Chart.
 It was the band's only charting single.
 The song was later included on the band's second album, Thirty Thousand Feet Over China (1981).

 The lyrics were written by the band's vocalist Barbara Gogan about Steve "Roadent" Connelly, a one-time roadie for the Clash and Sex Pistols, who had minor roles in several German films and played the Joker in the 1978 miniseries Das Ding.